 Stopping the big carbon ceramic brakes on both ends.
 Rear-wheel steering helps it feel more nimble than its weight suggests around a track.

 Standard tech is in

-Standard features are quite extensive, including electronic control goodies such as ABS, EBD, ASR, ESC, a hill holder function, an electronically controlled rear spoiler, an electronically controlled side air intake system, servotronic and an integrated command with three different driving modes that integrate the gearbox, differential, engine response and servotronic simultaneously.
+Standard features are quite extensive, including electronic control goodies such as ABS, EBD, ASR, ESC, a hill holder function, an electronically controlled rear spoiler, an electronically controlled side air intake system, servotronic, and an integrated command with three different driving modes that integrate the gearbox, differential, engine response, and servotronic simultaneously.

-Lamborghini also introduced a new suspension system uses pushrod technology, inspired by Formula 1 racing.
+Lamborghini also introduced a suspension system uses pushrod technology, inspired by Formula 1 racing.
 It functions by locating the springs and dampers no on wheel mounts, but rather inboard to the body shell.
 The end result when coupled with the double wishbone suspension is precise handling in dynamic driving conditions, but almost luxury-like comfort when cruising.

 All Aventador models come standard with dual front, front side and front knee airbags in addition to traction and stability control systems.